kachi9833/Kachi/_posts/2023-12-22-Windows-Forensics-checklist-cheatsheet.md

 ---
-title:  "Checklist: Windows Forensics"
+title:  "Checklist and Cheatsheet: Windows Forensics Analysis"
 tags: DFIR
 ---

 During a Windows Forensics engagement, I occasionally find myself forgetting essential tasks or unintentionally skipping analyzing importants artifacts.
-Therefore, this checklist (along with cheatsheet) could help myself and ensure that I adhere to a systematic workflow when conducting Windows Forensics.
+Therefore, this checklist (along with cheatsheet) could help myself (or readers) and ensure that I adhere to a systematic workflow when conducting Windows Forensics.

 # Tools
 ## Acquire artifact's Tools